This is the ultimate guide to horse riding boots so that you can figure out what you actually need.

 Short boots are generally cut off at the ankle.
 They’re also traditionally made of leather but now have been made in synthetic and rubber materials as well to cut costs.

 Short boots are overall significantly cheaper than long boots.

-Jodhpur Boots/Paddock Boots: What is the difference between paddock boots and riding boots?
+Jodhpur Boots and Paddock Boots: What is the difference between riding boots and paddock boots?